clarklab/christmas-cards/public/readme.md

 ## Issues

 If you have any problems, please feel free to contact Clark.
 Also know he's a frotend-end fellow, and might not be able to help with too much command line stuff.
+Oh well!